TomRossner/TomRossner/README.md

 - 👋 Hi, I’m @TomRossner
-- 👀 I’m currently interested in front-end
+- 👀 I’m a Full Stack Developer
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently working on a Project Management app
-- 💞️ I’m looking to collaborate on small projects
 - 📫 Send me a message!

 <!---